The 28 Best Homebrewing Books to Have on Your Bookshelf

 If you prefer to use an eReader like a Kindle, many of these books are available for unlimited reading with a Kindle Unlimited Membership.
 Click here to try Kindle Unlimited for FREE for two months!
 Prefer audiobooks?
 You can also sign up for a free trial of Audible and get two free audiobooks to keep, even if you don’t continue with Audible!

 This list is by no means comprehensive, as there are literally hundreds of books available on beer and brewing.
 Did we miss one of your favorites?
-Let us know in the comments or contact us and we will add it to this list!
+Let us know in the comments or contact us and we will add it to our list for of the best homebrewing books!

 How to Brew is widely considered to be the definitive guide to brewing beer.
 If there is one book that you should have on hand as a homebrewer, it is this one.
 This book is simple enough for beginners and provides step-by-step instructions that you can use on your first brew day.
 Still, even highly experienced homebrewers will find tips and tricks that will help them continue to improve.
 From sanitation to temperature control to water chemistry, this is an excellent overview of literally everything you need to know to brew great beer.
 If you can only pick one book to have on your shelf, it’s this one.